 How to Grow Cinnamon Trees

-Cinnamomun zeylanicum plants, or rather trees, attain a height of between 32-49 feet.
+Cinnamomun zeylanicum plants, or rather trees, attain a height of between 32-49 feet (9.7 to 15 m.).
 Young leaves are lovely with a pink hue at emergence, gradually turning a dark green.

 The tree bears clusters of small star-shaped flowers in the spring, becoming small, dark purple fruit.
 The fruit actually smells like cinnamon, but the spice is actually made from the bark of the tree.